How to treat degenerative changes in the spine

-Degenerative changes in the spine develop over time and can affect many different components of the back and neck.
+Degenerative changes in the spine develop over time and can affect many different components of the neck and back.
 For example, as you grow older, the cartilage discs that serve as shock absorbers between the bony vertebrae begin to break down.
-This atrophy occurs due to water loss in the normally spongy discs, which can lead to bulging, cracks, or even tears in a disc’s tough, exterior layers.
-While these initial degenerative changes in the spine typically do not cause pain, in some instances, disc tissue may pinch a spinal nerve, causing pain, numbness, weakness, muscle spasms, and tingling in the back, neck, and extremities.
-Other age-related changes can affect the spine’s facet joints, ligaments, muscles, and more, causing some people to experience debilitating symptoms.
+This atrophy occurs due to water loss in the normally spongy discs, and can lead to bulging, cracks or even tears in a disc’s tough, exterior layers.
+While these initial degenerative changes in the spine typically do not cause pain, in some instances, disc tissue may pinch a spinal nerve, causing pain, numbness, weakness, muscle spasms and tingling in the neck, back and extremities.
+Other age-related changes can affect the spine’s facet joints, ligaments, muscles and more, causing some people to experience debilitating symptoms.

-A few treatment options that a doctor might recommend include the following:
+A few treatment options that a physician might recommend include the following:

 - Rest – Standing and sitting can place more pressure on those painful areas.
-Lying on the floor face-up, with knees bent, a few times each day may relieve pressure.
+Lying on the floor with your face up and knees bent a few times each day may relieve pressure.
 Applying cold or heat packs to affected areas during rest time is believed to alleviate symptoms, too.

 - Medications – Over-the-counter pain relievers or anti-inflammatory medicines may lessen pain.
 Your primary care physician can prescribe stronger medications or injections, if needed.

 - Specialists – Chiropractors are trained in spinal manipulation, a technique that can help temporarily decompress areas of the spine that are pinching nerves.
 Another option is visiting a neurologist, which is a physician who specializes in the diagnosis and treatment of nervous system disorders.